kaitlynabdo/pokedex-demo/docs/labeling.md

 Going back to our Web Console, if we reload the page, we can see that a "**Virtualization**" tab has been added to the menu on the left side.

 ## Create Virtual Machine
 It's time to create the virtual machine where the CVAT application will be deployed.
 In the "**Virtualization**" page, click on "**Create VM from catalog**".
-This will forward us to the catalag where all the different VM templates are listed.
+This will forward us to the catalog where all the different VM templates are listed.
 I will choose the "**CentOS Stream 9**" as the operating system for my VM.
 When we select it, a pop up window will appear on the right side of the page.
 Click on "**Customize VirtualMachine**" and complete the following fields:
 - **Name**: *labelstudio* (type your preferred name for the VM).
 - **Disk source**: *URL (creates PVC)*.
 - **Image URL**: *https://cloud.centos.org/centos/9-stream/x86_64/images/CentOS-Stream-GenericCloud-9-20220914.0.x86_64.qcow2*